 Ms. Hristova’s recording Bella Unaccompanied (A.W.
 Tonegold Records) features works for solo violin by John Corigliano, Kevin Puts, Piazzolla, Milstein, and J. S. Bach, and her Naxos release of de Bériot solo works received impressive critical recognition.
 A passionate proponent of new music and composers, Ms. Hristova commissioned iconic American composer Joan Tower, to write "Second String Force" for Unaccompanied Violin, which she premiered and performed throughout the US.
 Her husband, acclaimed composer David Serkin Ludwig was commissioned by a consortium of eight major orchestras across the United States to write a violin concerto for her, which she continues to actively perform.

 She is the recipient of numerous prizes and awards, including a 2013 Avery Fisher Career Grant, First Prize in the 2009 Young Concert Artists International Auditions, First Prize in the 2007 Michael Hill International Violin Competition in New Zealand, and was a Laureate of the 2006 International Violin Competition of Indianapolis.

 Born in Pleven, Bulgaria to Russian and Bulgarian parents, Ms. Hristova began violin studies at the age of six.
 At twelve, she participated in master classes with Ruggiero Ricci at the Mozarteum in Salzburg.
 In 2003, she entered the famed Curtis Institute of Music in Philadelphia, where she studied with Ida Kavafian.
 She received her Artist Diploma with Jaime Laredo at Indiana University in 2010.

-Ms. Hristova lives in Philadelphia with her husband and their four cats.
+Ms. Hristova lives in Philadelphia with her husband and their beloved cats.
 She performs on a 1655 Nicolò Amati violin.